BrianWhelanDublin/milestone-project-3/TESTING.md

             <img src="readme-images/testing/search/no-category-posts.png" alt="Image of no posts in category" width="500px" height="280px" />
         </div>

   - #### Testing admin category function
-        - To test the admin user function I firstly tested that all delete and update buttons are loading for them and they were across all posts and comments.
+        - To test the admin user function I first tested that all delete and update buttons are loading for them and they were across all posts and comments.

         - I then added a test category.
         - I then add a post under this new category.